 Field Trips and Special Events: Field Trips and special events (theme days, lectures for parents, guest speakers, shows, concerts) are designed to complement the curriculum throughout the academic year.
-Advance notice of each event is sent through e-mail.

-At the beginning of the school year parents sign, one permission slip for each child to participate in all school trips throughout the school year.
-Notification of all trips is given in advance through e-mails and it remains a parent's responsibility to inform the teacher if a child is not to participate in any particular trip.
-If a child is not attending a field trip, he/she may remain at school and join another class (possibly of a different grade level) for the duration of the trip.
+At the beginning of the school year parents sign a permission slip allowing their child to participate in all school trips throughout the school year.
+Notification of all trips is given in advance through e-mails, and it remains a parent's responsibility to inform the teacher if a child is not to participate in any particular trip.